Beshear updates Bluegrass State on pandemic

 - Beshear updates Bluegrass State on pandemic

-- Coronavirus in Ohio Thursday update: 1,244 new cases, 32 additional deaths
+- Coronavirus in Ohio Tuesday update: 1,453 new cases, 27 additional deaths reported